-Sleep & Nervous System Regulation
+Perimenopause Sleep & Nervous System Regulation

-Sleep Isn’t a Behavior.
-It’s a Nervous System Outcome.
+Sleep Is a Nervous System Outcome

 When the system can’t downshift, sleep becomes a readout — it reveals where the load is.